 5. Vacuum As Needed

 Sometimes your leaf rake, scrubbing the tiles, filtering, and a clarifier isn't enough.
 You might need to manually vacuum your pool.
-You're in luck because below is a great video demonstrating 2 techniques I've used to clear up my customer's pools.
+A pool vacuum is the fastest way to clean you pool.

 6. Shock Your Pool